michaelszymczak/jekyll-sandbox/app/_drafts/2017-04-27-rediscovering-tdd-green.md

 annoying 'if (large-scale and high-mass) then apply general relativity, if (small scale and low mass) then apply quantum field theory' if statement, we will try to find the Theory of every letter for our Diamond.

-I was looking at the diamond shapes and on the if statements, when the 'aha' moment happened.
+I was looking at the diamond shapes and at the if statements, when the 'aha' moment happened.
 What if the diamond shape is just a projection of letters onto the two-dimensional space, and each letter, like in a kaleidoscope, occurs several times.
 Four times, to be precise, no ifs, no buts.
 The thing is that some of the letters are projected on top of each other, covering the one being underneath.
 Even letter 'A' in A-diamond occurs four times.
 All of them in the same place, that is why we can see only one 'A'.